2102821/CS220AU-DP-2022/README.md

 - 2023-01-08 I tried to familiarize myself with Github and asked for help.
 - 2023-01-10 I updated my index.md file.
 - 2023-01-10 I understood more about using the Markdown language.
+- 2023-01-18 I updated my overview and portfolio.
+- 2023-01-18 In the Index. md file i provided references(hyperlinking).
+- 2023-01-18 I experimented with spaces, figures and videos.
+- 2023-01-18 I completed dp-checklist file
+- 2023-01-18 I did my self- assessment and my peer assessment with Anaamria.
+- 2023-01-18 I went over my work and did a spell check
+- 2023-01-18 I submitted to faser.

 ## TODO
-- peer-assessment with Ana
-- in the index.md file, provide references (1. academic, 2. footnotes or 3. hyperlinking)
-- experiment with spaces between paragraphs, figures and videos
-- spellcheck
-- self-assessment
-- complete dp-checklist file
-- submit